mattermost/docs/source/deploy/mobile-faq.rst

 - ``Category`` (iOS only, determines if the notifications can be replied to)
 - ``Badge number`` (what the notification badge on the app icon should be set to when the notification is received)

-Additional metadata may be sent depending on the System Console setting for `Push Notification Contents </configure/configuration-settings.html#push-notification-contents>`__:
+Additional metadata may be sent depending on the System Console setting for :ref:`Push Notification Contents <configure/site-configuration-settings:push notification contents>`:

 - **Generic description with sender and channel names**: ``Channel name`` metadata will be included.
 - **Full message content sent in the notification payload**: ``Post content`` and ``Channel name`` metadata will be included.